RocketDerp/April14_2025/Important/00_Important_to_Understand_Together.md

+# Please

-1. Humanity already had World War one, World War Two, Ukraine War since 2014, Information Warfare lost since 2013
+1. Humanity already had World War One, World War Two, Ukraine War since 2014, Information Warfare lost since 2013

-2. Humanity has not solved the religion conflicts of fiction vs. nonfictioon
+2. Humanity has not solved the religion conflicts of fiction vs. nonfictioon.
+The metaphor crisis.

 3. Repeating and repeating and reminding and getting everyone on same page, the annoyance, "too preachy" barrier of egoism, remdiders together.